 Instead of writing tests from scratch:

-Claude Code is surprisingly good at thinking of edge cases you’d miss.
+AI assistants are surprisingly good at thinking of edge cases you’d miss.
 I usually keep 80% of what it generates and tweak the rest.
+This alone probably saves me a couple hours a week.

 3. The “Explain Like I’m Onboarding” Trick